Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 ## Delete a channel

 You can delete a channel if it is no longer needed.
 As there are usually existing connections via a channel, it is highly recommended not to delete a channel.
-Instead, you can deactivate a channel and thus prevent its use.
+Instead, you can deactivate a channel and thus prevent its use, see [Deactivate a channel](#deactivate-a-channel).

 #### Prerequisites